Taniec z gwiazdami season 3: Scores

 Week 1: Robert Rozmus scored 32 out of 40 for his Cha-cha-cha and it was the highest score in Week 1.
 Paolo Cozza got the lowest score in history of the show, scoring 18 out of 40 for his Waltz.
 There was no elimination this week.

 Week 2: Rafał Mroczek scored 33 out of 40 on his second dance (Quickstep).
 It was the highest score in Week 2.
 Paolo Cozza got 19 points for his Rumba, making it the lowest score of the week.
 Paolo & Kamila were eliminated.

 Week 3: Joanna Koroniewska scored 35 out of 40 on her third dance (Tango).
 It was the highest score in Week 3.
 Renata Dancewicz got 26 points for her Tango, making it the lowest score of the week.
 Tomasz & Blanka were eliminated despite being 2 points from the bottom.

 Week 4: Robert Rozmus scored 36 out of 40 on his 4th dance (Foxtrot).
 It was the highest score in Week 4.
 Rafał Cieszyński got 22 points for his Paso Doble, making it the lowest score of the week.
 Rafał & Magdalena were eliminated.

 Week 5: Rafał Mroczek and Joanna Jabłczyńska scored 36 out of 40 on their 5th dance (Samba).
 It was the highest score in Week 5.
 Renata Dancewicz got 26 points for her Samba, making it the lowest score of the week.
 Aneta & Robert were eliminated.

 Week 6: All couples danced to songs from famous musicals.
 Rafał Mroczek received the first perfect score of the season for his Waltz.
 Renata Dancewicz got 28 points for her Cha-cha-cha, making it the lowest score of the week.
-Reneta & Marcin were eliminated.
+Renata & Marcin were eliminated.

 Week 7: All couples danced to songs from famous TV series.
 Rafał Mroczek scored 39 out of 40 for his Rumba.
 It was the highest score in Week 7.
 Joanna Koroniewska got 29 points for her Foxtrot, making it the lowest score of the week.
 Robert & Anna were eliminated despite being 4 points from the bottom.

 Week 8: All couples danced to the most famous songs of the rock band The Beatles.
 Rafał Mroczek received his second perfect score for the Jive and Joanna Jabłczyńska received her first perfect score for the Waltz.
 Rafał Mroczek also got 30 points for his Tango, making it the lowest score of the week.
 Joanna & Piotr were eliminated despite being 4 points from the bottom.

 Week 9: Aleksandra Kwaśniewska scored 37 out of 40 for her Rumba and 39 out of 40 for her Quickstep.
 It was the highest score in Week 9.
 Joanna & Robert were eliminated.

 Week 10: Rafał Mroczek received his third perfect score for the Freestyle and Aleksandra Kwaśniewska received her first and second perfect score for the Tango and Freestyle.
 Rafał Mroczek became the third winner in the history of the show.
 This is the third time the season's winner was on the first place on the judges' general scoreboard.